yu-re-ka/flux/docs/SPEC.md

 The following coercion rules apply to numeric literals:

 * an integer literal can be coerced to an "int", "uint", or "float" type,
-* an float literal can be coerced to a "float" type,
+* a float literal can be coerced to a "float" type,
 * an error will occur if the coerced type cannot represent the literal value.